-Here at The SEO Upcycler, we perform keyword research to help you make your webpage (and blog) content better optimized for search engine results.
+Over at our agency Lead Better SEO we perform keyword research to help you make your webpage (and blog) content better optimized for search engine results.

 It doesn’t matter if your business website is targeting local search or national search it will be vital that you choose the correct keywords and then use those keywords within quality content pieces on your website.

 Search engines don’t like to promote websites to their users that are slow or unaesthetic—two words that really limit the overall user experience.

 Website speed affects SEO (page speed is a ranking factor for SEO) and this is one area where many businesses fall down without even realising it.